galsci/mapsims/docs/usage.rst

 Configuration file
 ==================

-First you need to create a configuration file, see ``data/example_config.toml`` included in the package or `in the repository <https://github.com/simonsobs/mapsims/blob/master/mapsims/data/example_config.toml>`_.
+First you need to create a configuration file, see ``data/example_config_v0.2.toml`` included in the package or `in the repository <https://github.com/simonsobs/mapsims/blob/master/mapsims/data/example_config_v0.2.toml>`_.

-It first defines some global configuration options like output :math:`N_{side}`, the unit and the channels, then has 2 subsections.
+It first defines some global configuration options like output :math:`N_{side}`, the desired output unit and the channels, then has 2 subsections.
 They both define subsections with a ``class`` attribute that specifies which object should be instantiated; all other arguments are passed into the class constructor.